danielgreenberger/RaceCar/RosIntegration/README.md

 Nodes are the basic execution entities in ROS, representing the equivalent of a "thread" or "process" in traditional OS.

-For example a node can represent: a camera, motor, etc.. (this idea supports an OOP view of the system which is often useful)
+As an example, a node can represent a camera or motor controller module.
+(this idea supports an OOP view of the system which is often useful)

 Nodes communicate with each other using ROS facilities.